Jackpanger/jackpanger.github.io/docs/notes/guide/material/font-end/three-js/milestone.md

   - Milestone
 ---

 Congratulations!
-You have completed the first milestone of the Three-js tutorial.
+You have completed the Three-js tutorial.
 Now you can combine the knowledge you have learned to create your own 3D scene with smooth camera movement.

 ## 1. Create all the models and bind the mouse event